Retail loss prevention

-Retail loss prevention (also known as Retail asset protection) is a set of practices employed by retail companies to preserve profit.
-Profit preservation is any business activity specifically designed to reduce preventable losses.
-A preventable loss is any business cost caused by deliberate or inadvertent human actions, colloquially known as "shrinkage".
-Loss prevention is mainly found within the retail sector but also can be found within other business environments.

-Retail loss prevention is geared towards the elimination of preventable loss.
-Most companies take this traditional approach by either having their own in-house loss prevention team or using external security agencies.
+Retail loss prevention (also called retail asset protection) is the practice of identifying and addressing causes of inventory shrinkage, including theft, fraud, and mistakes in store operations.

+These practices are most common in the retail sector but are also applied in other industries.
+Individuals working in this field are often called loss prevention officers, asset protection officers, or store detectives.

+Historically, many retailers relied on security staff to apprehend shoplifters, but modern loss prevention strategies increasingly include data analysis, staff training, and technological systems such as CCTV and electronic article surveillance.

 Shrink

 Items that are unaccounted for compared to what the inventory system believes the store should have are losses or "shrink".
 Shrink is caused by operational errors, internal theft, and external theft.
 Retail loss prevention is responsible for identifying these causes and following up with training, preventing, investigating, responding to and resolving them.

-According to the 2018 Federal National Retail Security Survey, the average Shrink % for US Retailers is 1.33%.
+In the 2018 National Retail Security Survey (reflecting data from 2017), responding retailers reported shrink averaging 1.33 % of sales.
+More recent surveys suggest this figure has risen — for example, the 2023 survey (for FY 2022) reports an average rate of 1.6 %.

 Global Shrink Rates

-Average global shrink rates as table by region, ranging from a high of 1.85% in the US to a low of 1.75% in Asia Pacific.
+Average global shrink rates as table by region, ranging from a high of 1.85% in the US to a low of 1.75% in Asian Pacific.

 Types of loss

 Operational errors

-Operational errors are inadvertent human errors.
-Operational errors occur when associates do not follow existing business best practices and policies or a company lacks the proper best practices and policies to ensure work is performed with minimal human error.
-Operational errors also occur due to a lack of proper training for associates.
+Operational errors are inadvertent human errors that occur when workers do not follow existing business best practices and policies or a company lacks the proper best practices and policies to ensure work is performed with minimal human error.
+Operational errors also occur due to a lack of proper training for workers.

 External theft

 External theft is when customers intentionally cause shrink by theft, fraud, or vandalism.
-Also known as Shoplifting, thefts that occur in retail settings are done during business hours and involve the lack of security and prevention measures.
+Also known as shoplifting, thefts that occur in retail settings are done during business hours and involve the lack of security and prevention measures.
 Theft prevention can be done by reducing the opportunity to steal in the store through placing prevention mechanisms in place.

+Some reports note that shoplifters and organized retail criminals may act aggressively, creating potential risks of injury to employees and shoppers, and raising concerns within communities about apprehension policies.
+Large retailers have policies regarding apprehension of shoplifters: In the USA, about 40% of retailers indicate that no employees are authorized to apprehend shoplifters.
+CCTV and other identification evidence are turned over to local law enforcement for possible off-site apprehension.